TylerByte666/auto-backup-scripts/README.md

 # Scripts for backing up webserver databases and files daily.

 These scripts are meant for fullstacks, webdevs or sysadmins who use linux based webservers; who need daily backups of both MySql, RAW and HTML files.
-These scripts have been divided in two, one for MySql and the other for RAW & HTML files so you can choose which one you need :smiling_face_with_three_hearts:
+These scripts have been divided in two, one for MySql and the other for RAW & HTML files so you can choose which one you need :smiling_face_with_three_hearts:.

 ## Scope and Purpose:
 These scripts do three things: